HRemonen/What_the_VR/README.md

 ## How to use

-1. Download and install the VR Train Tracker app on your device.
+1. Download and install the What the VR on your device.
 2. Launch the app and select your desired train line.
 3. View the train locations and schedule information on the map.
 4. Use the trip planning feature to plan your journey.